laminas/laminas-mvc/docs/book/intro.md

 # Introduction

-zend-mvc is the MVC layer shipped with Zend Framework 2 and above, and focuses on performance and flexibility.
+laminas-mvc is the MVC layer shipped with Laminas and above, and focuses on performance and flexibility.

 The MVC layer is built on top of the following components:

-- zend-servicemanager - zend-mvc provides a set of default service definitions, used to create and configure the application instance and workflow.
+- laminas-servicemanager - laminas-mvc provides a set of default service definitions, used to create and configure the application instance and workflow.
-- zend-eventmanager - The MVC is event driven, and uses events for the initial bootstrapping of the application, for returning response and request calls, for matching routes, and even for rendering views.
+- laminas-eventmanager - The MVC is event driven, and uses events for the initial bootstrapping of the application, for returning response and request calls, for matching routes, and even for rendering views.
-- zend-http - specifically the request and response objects from the `Zend\Http\PhpEnvironment` namespace, which provide objects that ensure the request is injected with the current environment (including query parameters, POST parameters, HTTP headers, etc.), and that the response will interact correctly with the SAPI and output buffering.
+- laminas-http - specifically the request and response objects from the `Laminas\Http\PhpEnvironment` namespace, which provide objects that ensure the request is injected with the current environment (including query parameters, POST parameters, HTTP headers, etc.), and that the response will interact correctly with the SAPI and output buffering.
-- zend-stdlib - specifically `Zend\Stdlib\DispatchableInterface`.
+- laminas-stdlib - specifically `Laminas\Stdlib\DispatchableInterface`.
 All
   "controllers" are simply dispatchable objects.
-- zend-router - provides routing of a request.
+- laminas-router - provides routing of a request.
 In other words, it matches the request to its respective controller (or dispatchable).

 Within the MVC layer, several sub-components are exposed:

-- `Zend\Mvc\Controller`, a set of abstract "controller" classes with basic responsibilities such as event wiring, action dispatching, etc., as well as controller plugins.
+- `Laminas\Mvc\Controller`, a set of abstract "controller" classes with basic responsibilities such as event wiring, action dispatching, etc., as well as controller plugins.
-- `Zend\Mvc\Service` provides a set of zend-servicemanager factories and definitions for the default application workflow.
+- `Laminas\Mvc\Service` provides a set of laminas-servicemanager factories and definitions for the default application workflow.
-- `Zend\Mvc\View` provides default wiring for renderer selection, view script resolution, helper registration, and more; additionally, it provides a number of listeners that tie into the MVC workflow, providing features such as automated template name resolution, automated view model creation and injection, etc.
+- `Laminas\Mvc\View` provides default wiring for renderer selection, view script resolution, helper registration, and more; additionally, it provides a number of listeners that tie into the MVC workflow, providing features such as automated template name resolution, automated view model creation and injection, etc.

-The gateway to the MVC is the [Zend\\Mvc\\Application](https://github.com/zendframework/zend-mvc/blob/master/src/Application.php) object (referred to as `Application` henceforth).
+The gateway to the MVC is the [Laminas\\Mvc\\Application](https://github.com/laminas/laminas-mvc/blob/master/src/Application.php) object (referred to as `Application` henceforth).
 Its primary responsibilities are to **bootstrap** resources, to **route** the request, and to retrieve and **dispatch** the controller matched during routing.
 Once accomplished, it will